AdobeDocs/commerce-admin.en/help/getting-started/compliance-ccpa.md

 Take inventory of your digital properties, including all integrations and who has access to your consumer data.

 1. Determine what public and private personal information is collected through your websites and mobile applications.
-For example, a standard Commerce database stores the following types of public and private personal information:
+For example, a standard [!DNL Commerce] database stores the following types of public and private personal information:

    - **Public**: Wish Lists, Product Reviews

    - **Private**: Customer Information, Order Information, Reward Points, Gift Registry, Address Book, Store Credit, Payment Methods, Billing Agreements, Newsletter Subscriptions, Invitations.

-      If your Commerce installation has been customized, additional personal information might be collected.
+      If your [!DNL Commerce] installation has been customized, additional personal information might be collected.
 Personal information might also reside in [cookies](https://docs.magento.com/user-guide/stores/cookie-reference.html), tags, and other technologies that collect information.

 1. Identify the parties with whom you share data.
 The list should include service providers and third parties such as advertising networks, internet service providers, data analytics providers, government entities, operating systems and platforms, social networks, and consumer data resellers who do not directly collect personal information from your consumers.